 This mysterious and sacred forest is spread over 192 acres and is a hidden jewel near the Mawphlang village.
 The forest consists of plants and trees some of which are believed to be ancient and have high medicinal values.
 The local Khasi people preserve this forest with great care which is part of their age-old tradition.
 The tribal belief is that the forest is protected by their deity Labasa who in the form of a tiger or leopard protects the jungle and the community.
 Any visitor here is required to abide by a rule by which no one is allowed to take anything out of this pious land.
 Another attraction here is the Khasi heritage village located opposite the forest.
 This village displays the culture and traditions of the local tribe.

 The David Scott Trail

-This is one of the oldest trekking routes and horse curt trail in Meghalaya.
+This is one of the oldest trekking routes and horse curt trails in Meghalaya.
 Originally it was constructed by Mr David Scott, a British officer in the early nineteenth century to connect Assam with Bangladesh.
-Now the popular walk is confined in a 16 km stretch from Mawphlang to lad Mawphlang.
+Now the popular walk is confined to a 16 km stretch from Mawphlang to lad Mawphlang.
 This walk offers a magnificent view of nature.
 The path is in the midst of rolling green mountains covered with clouds accompanied by a river which hides at times.
 This is a walk to be remembered for a lifetime.